Google Sheets OKR Template

 Initiatives/inputs

-Tab 1: OKR Periods
+Tab 1: OKR periods

 In the first tab of the template sheet, you’ll see what we call “Periods”.
 This is basically just the different intervals of how you’re running your OKRs.